 And that was just in the relevant cases, you’d also often find people using this strategy to put in terms that had absolutely no relevancy to the content of the article.
 So for example, if they were writing about pizzas, the box with the terms may have something as irrelevant as fishing terms put in it.

-Why this dirty form of SEO just doesn’t work…
+Why this dirty form of ranking just doesn’t work…

 As I said in the start of this article, Google has evolved…A LOT.
-That type of strategy is now seen by them as being associated with very low quality content.
-Here’s the opposite of that.
+That type of strategy (black hat) is now seen by them as being associated with very low quality content because people who do this typically don’t focus on writing high quality content.
+They instead just focus their energy on these little tricks to rank.

-Imagine yourself visiting a website where the content is written out the way I put in that box above.
+Imagine yourself visiting a website where the content is written out in one or more of the ways I explained above.
 Let me ask you, how long would you stay and read such low quality stuff?
 Probably not long.

 When you write something and repeat the same term over and over again, the reader will become frustrated and bored and that’s only if they were patient enough to read that far into the article, otherwise, they’re gone.